CannerCMS/victory-canner-components/README.md

 Chart library for [Canner](https://github.com/Canner/canner), based on [Victory Chart](https://formidable.com/open-source/victory).

+> IMPORTANT NOTE: you need to additionally install `victory` in your project, because these packages use victory as peerDependencies.

 ## Simple Charts

 All default charts have to basic props called `value` and `uiParams`. `value` is the data that send into the chart it is follow by the **[standard data in victory](https://formidable.com/open-source/victory/docs/common-props/#data)**, and `uiParams` are the other props that you want to pass into victory charts, while we have some default props for each chart but you could overwrite it by passing through props, such as `height`, `animate`, `categories`, etc...